 Check-in / Check-out: All guests check in and out at Reception upon arrival and departure.
 The check-in time is 2pm and check-out time is 11am.
 If you are leaving outside office hours (8am to 8pm), please check out the previous day.
 All bedding to be returned before departure.

-Meals: Simple, nutritious and tasty vegetarian food is served twice a day.
+Meals: Simple, nutritious and tasty vegetarian food are served twice daily.

 Drinking Water: Boiled, filtered water is freely available.

 What to Bring: Comfortable clothes (layers), walking shoes, sandals, toiletries, personal items, meditation shawl for cool evenings, yoga mat, towels, water bottle and torch.
 Most essential items are usually available for purchase from our Ashram boutique.